 But strangely enough, most of the supporting actors come off as being sort of bland and they didn’t stick with me.
 Kate Beckinsale shows up as Ava Gardner and while it was really nice to see Miss Beckinsale act with human beings for a change instead of CGI werewolves and vampires, there wasn’t anything about her performance that really made her stand out.

 John C. Reilly plays Hughes’ right hand man Noah Dietrich but he’s badly underused here.
 His only function seems to be to yell and bitch at Hughes about how much money they’re losing or to continually give Hughes bad news.
 I never got to see why Hughes places so much trust in this guy or why he’s supposed to such a business genius.
 Ian Holm barely gets anything to do as Professor Fitz, except for one extremely brief scene where Hughes passes him off as a mathematical expert to explain why Jane Russell’s breasts aren’t any larger than any other Hollywood actress.
-Jude Law shows up as Errol Flynn (THE AVIATOR was one of the movies in the 2004 Jude Law Film Festival) but if you sneeze you’ll miss him and Gwen Stefani is simply awful as Jean Harlow.
+Jude Law shows up as Errol Flynn (THE AVIATOR was one of the movies in the 2004 Jude Law Film Festival) but if you sneeze you’ll miss him and Gwen Stefani makes no impression as Jean Harlow.

 But Cate Blanchett as Katherine Hepburn is wonderfully goofy and downright nutty.
 You get the impression that Katherine Hepburn was as eccentric as Hughes and if it hadn’t been for Spencer Tracy (Kevin O’Rourke) coming along; she might have been able to keep him grounded in reality.
 Next to DiCaprio, it’s the best performance in the movie and unfortunately, once Katherine Hepburn takes up with Tracy and leaves Hughes, the movie loses some of its zip as Hughes’ relationships with Ava Gardner and Faith Domergue (Kelli Garner) aren’t nearly as interesting.